patruong/lifeAndDeath/index.md

 # Blog

+## 2021-03-17 Script for protein analysis

+Made script for batching up the proteinGroup file.

+Made functions for tresholding for peptide count and sequence coverage.

 ## 2021-03-15 Batch-effects.

 plotted stacked histogrames of the df subsets to see if there was batch effects.
 It does not seem to be so...